 Should I accept pets or smokers in my rental property?

 This will depend on your individual comfort level.
 SJA recommends that you consider accepting tenants with pets.
 Statistics show that around 75% of tenants own a pet and therefore by not allowing them you are at disadvantage for finding a tenant quickly.
 We do not allow dangerous breeds and each pet should be properly licensed.
-We typically would increase the security deposit accordingly to ensure that there are enough funds to repair and potential damage.
+We typically would increase the security deposit accordingly to ensure that there are enough funds to repair any potential damage.
 We recommend not allowing any indoor smoking.
-All SJA properties are smoke free.
+All SJA properties are smoke-free.